containers/crun-vm/docs/2-podman-docker.md

 You should now be able to log in with the default `core` username and password `pass`.

+Note that the `--password` option requires cloud-init support and doesn't work if the VM uses Ignition.

 ## SSH'ing into the VM